KirbyDream/APi_project/README.md

    ![platform_pop_games](images/platform_pop_games.png)

-In term of sales PS2 is number one globally with 14% sales , compared to X360 ( by Microsoft) second that comes second with 11% sales
+In term of sales PS2 is number one globally with 14% sales , compared to X360 ( by Microsoft) second that comes second with 11% sales.
-PS2	  13.99%
-X360	11%

    ![platform_most_sales](images/platform_most_sales.png)